-Major medical policies are package policies that pay for a wide variety of expenses such as hospital room and board, surgery and other physician services, nursing care, drugs, and prosthetic devices.
-They provide high benefit limits, often as high as $1 million or $2 million or more in lifetime benefits which help to cover catastrophic coverage needs.
-Major med policies include deductibles and coinsurance.
+A health insurance policy covers a wide variety of medical expenses such as hospital room and board, surgery, physician services, nursing care, and prescriptions.
+Many plans provide an unlimited dollar amount of lifetime benefits which help to cover catastrophic coverage needs.
+These policies also feature deductibles and coinsurance.

 Deductible - The amount the insured must pay before the insurer pays any benefits.

 Co-insurance - A percentage of costs beyond the deductible that the insured pays up to a certain stated amount, after which the insurer pays 100% up to the policy limits.

 Family Deductible - The maximum deductible paid for all covered family members, which is usually two or three times the individual maximum.
 A family of five with a $500 individual co-insurance maximum would need to pay only $1,000 or $1,500 for all family members combined.